karotkriss/Utils/README.md

 ### Method 1: CDN (Recommended)

-Reference the `jsdelivr` in your Frappe app’s `hooks.py` to load it on your pages:
+Reference the `jsdelivr` in your Frappe app’s `hooks.py` to load it onto your frappe app:

 ```python
 app_include_js = [